tmmtsmith/CSharpDOTNET/ZipAndTrace/README.md

   1. Create a new C# console application program.
   2. Copy and paste the code into the application.
   3. Add the necessary assemblies based on the references in this application.
-  4. Create your TEMP and MAIN tables in SQL Server (not provided, as these should be tables you customize).
+  4. Create your TEMP and MAIN tables in SQL Server (only TEMP provided, as you should customize MAIN to what you need).
   5. Adjust the stp_InsertTraceData stored procedure to capture the data you want.
   6. Run the program.